 The Manager has a unitary Board with the right balance of skills, experience and diversity.
-As at 30 June 2020, out of the seven members of the Board, two (2) were Executive Directors, four (4) were Non- Executive Directors and one (1) was Independent Director, who were all resident of Mauritius.
+As at 30 June 2020, out of the seven members of the Board, two (2) were Executive Directors, two (2) were Non-Executive Directors and three (3) were Independent Directors, who were all resident of Mauritius.
 The Manager complies with the statutory number of directors required and has a Board Charter which is reviewed by the Board as and when required.

-The Non-Executive Directors have diverse business backgrounds, such as finance and economics, among others and they possess the skills, objectivity, integrity, experience and commitment to make sound judgments on various key issues relevant to the business of the Fund.
-The Non-Executive Directors do not have any involvement in the operations of the Fund, and none of the appointed Independent Directors were employed by the Fund during the past three (3) years.
+The Non-Executive Directors come from diverse business backgrounds and they possess the skills, objectivity, integrity, experience and commitment to make sound judgments on various key issues relevant to the business of the Fund.
+The Non-Executive Directors do not have any involvement in the operations of the Fund, and none of the appointed independent directors were employed by the Fund during the past three years.

-Having taken into consideration the varied Director profiles that the Fund needs, as per the Board Charter, coupled with the number of Sub-Committees that are presently assisting the Board in the discharge of its responsibilities and the current number of directors with their mix of knowledge, skills and experience, the Board is of opinion that these are sufficient to effectively meet the requirements of the Fund.
+Having taken into consideration the varied director profiles that the Fund needs, as per the Board Charter, coupled with the number of Sub-Committees that are presently assisting the Board in the discharge of its responsibilities and the current number of directors with their mix of knowledge, skills and experience, the Board is of opinion that these are sufficient to effectively meet the requirements of the Fund.

-Currently, the Board has three (3) committees, namely:

-- (i) Risk Management/ Conduct Review Committee

-- (ii) Audit Committee

-- (iii) Investment Committee

-Each committee comprises of members with a diversity of knowledge and experience in fields relevant to the operations of the Fund such as finance, legal and business administration.
-Each Board Committee has its own charter, approved by the Board and which may be reviewed as and when required.
+Currently, the Manager's Board has three (3) committees, namely (i) Risk Management/ Conduct Review Committee, (ii) Audit Committee, (iii) Investment Committee, each comprising of members with a diversity of knowledge and experience in fields relevant to the operations of the Fund such as finance, legal and business administration.
+Each Board committee has its own charter, approved by the Board of the Manager and which may be reviewed as and when required.

-The Chairperson of the Board and the Chairperson of each of the Sub-Committees are selected for their relevant knowledge and experience in these key governance roles.
+The Chairperson of the Board and the Chairperson of each of the sub-committees are selected for their relevant knowledge and experience in these key governance roles.
 Their responsibilities have been clearly defined in their respective position statements.

-In order to strike gender balance, the Code provides that all organisations should have directors from both genders as members of the Board - i.e. at least one (1) male and one (1) female director.
-As at 30 June 2020, the Board comprised of five (5) male and two (2) female directors.
+In order to strike gender balance, the Code provides that all organisations should have directors from both genders as members of the Board i.e. at least one (1) male and one (1) female director.
+As at 30 June 2020, the Board comprised of five (5) male directors and two (2) female directors.